gopiotr/zephyr/doc/guides/test/babblesim.rst

 to define ``common`` option used by all test scenarios defined in ``bs_testsuite.yaml`` file.

-When "common" entry is used in bs_testsuite.yaml file, then test scenario's options can be updated with following rules:
+When "common" entry is used in bs_testsuite.yaml file, then test scenario options can be updated with following rules:

 1. If the same option occurs in ``common`` and test scenario entries and they are a **list** (like for example ``extra_args``) then join them together.
-2. If the same options occurs in "common" and test scenario entries and they are **NOT a list** (like for example ``bsim_config``), then do **NOT** overwrite test scenario's option by common one.
+2. If the same options occur in "common" and test scenario entries and they are **NOT a list** (like for example ``bsim_config``), then do **NOT** overwrite test scenario option by common one.
-3. If some option occurs in ``common`` and not occur in tests scenario entry, then add this option to test scenario's opitons.
+3. If some option occurs in ``common`` and not occur in tests scenario entry, then add this option to test scenario opitons.

-For example such defined ``extra_args`` in ``common`` option in ``bs_testsuite.yaml`` file:
+For example, such defined ``extra_args`` in ``common`` option in ``bs_testsuite.yaml`` file:

 .. code-block:: yaml